 If your business is unincorporated a tax saving is more likely, as money back from CAs is taxed at income tax rates of up to 45%, whereas CGT is payable at just 10% or 20%.

-It’s important to ensure any invoices / bills you receive for work on your premises are clearly titled and sit comfortably under either repairs or improvements.
+It’s important that you title any invoices / bills you receive for work on your premises.
+You also need to make sure that they sit comfortably under either repairs or improvements.
 This will save you a lot of legwork at a later date.
 If you are not sure, err on the side of caution and categorise it under repairs.

 Trusted West Midlands chartered accountants

-Small business accounting can be challenging and this is an area where the incorrect tax treatment can cause potential difficulties with HMRC.
-The key to getting it right is being organised and staying on top of bookkeeping and be organised in order to get it right.
+Small business accounting can be challenging.
+It is an area where the incorrect tax treatment can cause you potential difficulties with HMRC.
+You need to stay on top of bookkeeping and be organised in order to get it right.

-If you need advice on small business bookkeeping then Thomas Nock Accountants are on hand – just head to our website today.
-Alternatively, call 01384 261300 to find out more on our small business accounting services.
+If you need advice on small business bookkeeping then Thomas Nock Accountants are on hand.
+Just head to our website today.
+Alternatively, call 01384 261300 to find out more about our small business accounting services.

 If you have found this blog helpful, you may wish to read our previous blog on Landlord Expenses.